j0fiN/utile/README.md

 and returns the list of all the return values of the tasks.

 #### @processor decorator
-Provides an easy way to run multiple computational tasks with no hassle of Process pools.
+Provides an easy way to run multiple CPU bound tasks with no hassle of Process pools.
 Again, Everything is done for you!
 ```python
 from utile.Processor import processor